ankita-sharma-08/Machine_Learning_Algorithms/README.md

 # Machine_Learning_Algorithms
-Contain all Supervised Learning and Unsupevised Learning Algorithmns
+##Contain all Supervised Learning ( Regression and Clasification ) and Unsupevised Learning ( Clustering ) Algorithmns.